|Salary:||From £46,548 per annum inclusive of London Allowance 1|

 We are seeking to appoint three lecturers in Computer Science and welcome applications that would complement and/or strengthen our existing areas of research.
 For one of the posts, we particularly welcome those with interests in Data Science and AI.
 Applicants should either have, or have the potential for producing, high quality publications and attracting significant research funding.
 Applicants will have a track record demonstrated excellence, or will show the potential for excellence, in delivering undergraduate and postgraduate teaching and the supervision of both undergraduate and postgraduate students.
 The post holder will be expected to contribute strongly to the development of research impact, and the successful applicant will have, or have the potential to have, a strong track record in this area.

 The Department plays an active part in inter-disciplinary activities and benefits from a number of University led initiatives including the ‘Transformative Digital Technologies, Security and Society’, ‘Advanced Quantum Science and Technologies’ and ‘Living Sustainably’ research catalysts and the School will be leading the establishment of a new Centre of Applied AI.
 In addition to the opportunities with the Department of Computer Science, the post holder(s) will have the opportunity to play a full role in the growth of Applied AI within the School, and across the University more generally, with the opportunity to collaborate in development of new MSc programmes in this area.

 The Department of Computer Science is committed to reducing gender inequality, as recognised by an Athena SWAN Bronze award, and strongly welcomes applications from groups under-represented in academic posts.

-For an informal discussion about these roles please contact the Head of School:
+For an informal discussion about the post, please contact Professor Carlos Matos, at Carlos.Matos@rhul.ac.uk.